JYRoy/LLM-Learning/GPT2/README.md

 ## Architecture

-GPT2 still use Transformer decoder.
+GPT2 still use Transformer decoder without cross multi-head attention.
 There are four model size in the GPT2 mini-series.
 The biggest one is a 1.5B parameter Transformer.
 We usually called the biggest one as GPT2.

 | Parameters | Layers | d_model |
 | ---------- | ------ | ------- |